 I’ve also on this occasion purchased two pieces of gammon as this was the only option available at the shop.
 It worked out well as we had a spare for the next day.
+Plus, it’s a lot less work than roasting a whole pig.
 To learn how to roast gammon, follow my recipe below.

 What Ingredients Do You Need To Make Honey and Mustard Glazed Roast Gammon?

 To make this delicious gammon roast what you need is the gammon, onions, carrots, celery, peppercorns, cloves, water, and salt.
 You also require mustard, honey, and sugar for the gammon glaze.